THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 Written by Morrison, the words describe this

-circumstance from the perspective of the protagonist.
+circumstance from the protagonist's perspective.
 The scene takes place at

-night inside a motel room near a beach (probably Venice Beach in Los Angeles).
+night inside a motel room near a beach (most likely Venice Beach in Los Angeles).

 The dark, suffused colors drawn by the rhythm section

-blend with the images evoked by Morrison with a communicative effectiveness
+blend with the images conjured up by Morrison, achieving a communicative effectiveness

 rarely seen in 1960s and 1970s blues.